 tele2 Code of conduct

-Tele2 has a vision to be the smartest telco in the world, creating a society of unlimited possibilities.
+Tele2 has a vision to be the smartest telco in the world, enabling a society of unlimited possibilities.
 We believe that ‘how’ we deliver our vision is equally important as ‘what’ we are trying to achieve.

 Tele2's customers, shareholders and other stakeholders should be confident that how we do business does not only comply with legal requirements, but also meets the highest standards of ethics and integrity.
 We believe this goes hand in hand with delivering a strong and sustainable financial performance.

 The purpose of the Code of Conduct is to help each of us understand our responsibilities as representatives of Tele2.
 We should also not forget that it is our duty to ensure that our business partners such as dealers, consultants, suppliers, vendors and others keep to this code when they represent Tele2.

 Our code helps us understand our responsibilities as representatives of Tele2.
 It covers a wide range of issues, such as:

 - how we treat people with respect and provide fair working conditions